 - (a) Illinois law requires the University to reasonably accommodate its students' religious beliefs, observances, and practices in regard to admissions, class attendance, and the scheduling of examinations and work requirements.
-See Class Attendance-§ 1 501(c2). - (b) Any student may appeal in writing an instructor's adverse decision to a request based on religious beliefs, observances, and practices to the dean of the academic unit offering the course.
-Before taking action, the dean or director should request that the instructor explain his or her denial in writing.
+(See § 1-501; Article 3, Part 2.) - (b) Any student may appeal in writing an instructor's decision on a request based on religious beliefs, observances, and practices to the dean of the academic unit offering the course.
+Before taking action, the dean or director should request that the instructor explain his or her decision in writing.